walkable-server/walkable/README.md

 # Walkable

-Get data from SQL using om.next style query
+Get data from SQL using om.next style queries (similar to Datomic's pull api)

 Ever imagined sending queries like this to your SQL database?